-Actuarial assumptions used in the June 30, 2018, valuation are based on the results of an actuarial experience study for the period July 1, 2011 through June 30, 2016.
+The actuarial assumptions used in the June 30, 2019 valuation, were adopted by the board from the results of an actuarial experience study for July 1, 2011, through June 30, 2016.

 STRS' investment consultant develops an estimate range for the investment return assumption based on the target allocation adopted by the Retirement Board.
 The target allocation and long-term expected rate of return for each major asset class are summarized as follows: